 - MOT document.

-Headlamp converters are put on you headlights to prevent them dazzling oncoming vehicles.
+Headlamp converters are put on your headlights to prevent them from dazzling oncoming vehicles.
 In the UK our headlamps are designed to shine to the nearside kerb which in the UK is on the left.
-However, in France you drive on the right and therefore without headlamp converters you would dazzle oncoming traffic.
+However, in France, you drive on the right, and therefore without headlamp converters you would dazzle oncoming traffic.

 Spare Light Bulbs

 All vehicles with lights in France must be in working order at all times.
 It is, therefore, a requirement in law to carry spare bulbs for your vehicle so that any broken ones can be replaced immediately.

 As with many of the compulsory items for driving in France, safety if the reason they are needed.
 It is quite common for vehicles to break down and for accidents to occur.
 To prevent those exiting vehicles from being injured you must carry a hi vis vest for all occupants of your vehicle.

 All drivers must carry their driving licence as standard.
 You must also carry a valid insurance certificate, the vehicle V5, and MOT certificate when driving in France.

 There are a variety of fines that may be imposed on the spot should you fail to comply with any of the legal requirements when driving in France.

 - Warning triangle – €135

 - Spare light bulbs – €90